 Our Analysis and Test Results

 Our testing process started by rating and ranking the drilling performance of each of these cordless tools.
-We determined scores by seeing how each drill handled making holes with a 5-inch hole saw through a solid-core door, with a 1-inch spade or paddle bit through stacked 2x lumber, and with twist drills through a steel sheet.
-The Makita XFD14Z did well, earning a score well above average.
+We determined scores by seeing how each drill handled, making holes with a 5-inch hole saw through a solid-core door, a 1-inch spade or paddle bit through stacked 2x lumber, and twist drills through a steel sheet.
+The Makita XFD14Z did well, earning an above-average score.

 This drill got off to a fantastic start with the 1-inch paddle bit.
 It punched through the stacked boards — even in high gear — and never really caught or struggled to break through as it completed each hole.

 The Makita XFD14Z also did quite well with the twist drills on the steel sheets.
 It only took around 1.5 seconds to drill a ¼-inch hole and didn't stall or catch at all.
 It struggled a bit more with the ½-inch drill, requiring us to drop down to the lower gear and take around 10 seconds to drill the hole.

 Unfortunately, we found the performance of the Makita XFD14Z plummeted with the large hole saw compared to the drill competition.
 This drill did manage to achieve the full depth of the hole saw but struggled in its higher gear.
 It did better when dropped to the lower gear, taking around 20 seconds to complete the task, but we found the battery depleted after just the one hole, significantly hurting our opinion of this tool.

 Our next round of tests rated and ranked how each cordless drill was driving in fasteners.
 For this metric, we used 5-inch long, ½-inch lag screws and standard wood screws, scoring each tool on the ease and speed at which it drove the different screws in.
 The Makita XFD14Z did exceptionally well, earning one of the best scores of the entire group.